AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 A word to the wise; don't expect perfection of Readiness; expect best effort.
 Questions regarding fine-tuning of requirements will always arise during implementation and this is OK.
 However, if the team isn't aware of all the workflows that the feature will achieve, doesn't understand UX, doesn't understand architectural concerns yet, and the potential value of their work, then that item is probably not ready.

+## Autonomy and Control

+Undoubtedly the better teams that I've witnessed have a mix of specialists and generalists; whether in the technology stack, or the domain.

+The greater autonomy a team has, generally the better.
+Although this notion of autonomy should not be mistaken for no direction.
+Direction and autonomy are not mutually exlusive terms.

+Control, in softare development teams, often comes in the form of protectionism.
+Protectionism is exhibited by team members who 'own' areas of work such that no one else typically contributes to it.
+An example is the developer who works on an area, noted for its complexity and elegance, and when other members of the team attempt to work in that area, the controller may say:

+- oh no, you don't know enough to make changes there
+- just leave that to me, I'll get it done faster
+- it's too complicated
+- the rest of the team doesn't know enough/ have the necessary skills to make changes

+and the rest of the team may utter something like:
+- only 'Bob' understands that area
+- I've never worked in that area
+- I just don't understand that area
+- we'll need to wait until Bob is free

+and interestingly, the controller may also complain about the fact that:
+- developers are not capable of making changes in the protected area
+- developer throughput is slow and unreliable and of low quality
+- the controller themselves is bottlnecked and unable to do their job for the many questions they are asked and so very many jobs they have to do

+Consequentially, the odd metric that falls out of this 'controlling' behaviour is either idle developers, or developers not working on priority areas of work:

+_Metric: How often are developers idle or working on non-priority areas of work for waiting for the 'controller' to finish?_

+Of course, there are other reasons that people may be working on non-priority areas of work, and these are worth investigating; side-requests from other departments, pet-projects, stealth-ops, disengaged developers, etc.

 ## Delivery metrics